itsomdeshmane/e-book-assistant/README.md

 ### Data Persistence
 The Docker setup includes volume mounts for:
-- `uploads/` - PDF files and processed documents
+- `app.db` - SQLite database (user data, documents metadata)

-- `chroma_db/` - Vector database storage
+**File Storage**: PDF files are stored in Azure Blob Storage (cloud-based), eliminating the need for local file volumes.

-- `app.db` - SQLite database
+**Vector Storage**: Embeddings are stored in Pinecone (cloud-based), so no local volume is needed.

 ### Health Checks
 The application includes health checks accessible at: